Microsoft 365 Phishing Examples

 The bad guys have been targeting Microsoft 365 users lately with multiple phishing attacks.
 Below is a sample of what to be on the lookout for.
 I would recommend sending this article to your employees to improve security awareness.

 - “From” email address inside the < > is not a Microsoft address.
 Even if it does show a Microsoft address it could be spoofed.

 - It’s addressed to a generic person such as “Client” and not the recipient by name.

 - It doesn’t look polished as you would expect an email from Microsoft to be.

 - It contains an attachment.
 Microsoft will never send you an email with an attachment.

-- Involves a threat of data loss.
+- Involves a threat of data loss or loss of access.

 - English may not be proper.

 - If you move your mouse on top of a link in the email without clicking in Outlook it will show where the link really goes (to the attacker’s web site).

 I have highlighted these red flags in the samples below.